The Vitarka project:

-Vitarka – Applied thought and discussion in the Buddhist Tradition
+(Vitarka means applied thought and discussion in the Buddhist Tradition)

 Introducing what we do….

 For over a decade, Bristol Buddhist Centre have been hosting educational visits to and from schools, colleges and the wider community throughout Bristol, Somerset, Wiltshire, Gloucestershire and Dorset.
-Our Educational Team are Karunavapi and Alyson Hurst..
+Our Educational Visitor is Advayamati.

 We tailor visits to the particular learning needs and interests of each group.
 These include an introduction to meditation, exploring Buddhist festivals, symbolism and ritual, discussions on ethics and precepts.
-We focus on the Triratna tradition of practising the Buddha’s teachings within our daily lives.
+Visits to the Centre are only possible on Wednesdays & Thursdays between 9.30 and 12.30.
+If you prefer we are very happy come to you.

 Bristol Buddhist Centre runs on an economy of generosity.
 Our suggested donation for a visit is £3.50 per visitor for up to a 2 hour period, plus travelling expenses if we visit you.
 We ask for a minimum donation of £55 per visit.
 Please give what you can to help us to continue this work.

-To find out more about arranging a visit or borrowing the shrine box, please call Karunavapi on 07709284056 or email firstname.lastname@example.org
+To find out more about arranging a visit or borrowing the shrine box, please call Advayamati on 07971273331 or email firstname.lastname@example.org

 Borrow the Shrine Box…